lionzeye/reddcointools/README.txt

 ----- jsonToCSV.py -----
 Read JSON list-of-objects from standard input, writes CSV file to standard output.
-Useful for converting bitcoind's listtransactions output to CSV that can be imported into a spreadsheet.
+Useful for converting reddcoind's listtransactions output to CSV that can be imported into a spreadsheet.